 When you are purchasing a water filtration system for your home, all of the options can be overwhelming.
 At Berkey Filters, we want to help educate you on the benefits and shortcoming of some of the options in order to make a well-informed decision on the water you will be providing yourself and your loved ones.
 We will be looking at the comparison between Aquatru water filter and the Berkey water filter.
 See how the Berkey Stacks up against the competition below.

 How Berkey Works

 The Berkey Water System is a gravity fed water filtration system.
 It works by pouring water in the top chamber and allowing gravity and the weight of the water to push it through the Black Berkey Purification Elements.
 These purification elements are composed of more than six different medias.
 Their pores are so minute that contaminants and impurities physically cannot pass through the filter and become trapped.
 The media formulation has adsorption and adsorbtion properties.
 This allows the tiny pores to block water contaminants that are smaller than the pore itself.
 Heavy metal ions are removed through an ion exchange process where they are attracted and transformed by electrically bonding to the media.
-Due to the gravity filtration it tends to take about 30 minutes to filter one gallon of water.
+Due to the gravity filtration it tends to take about one hour to filter one gallon of water.
 This longer contact time with the filter is what allows it to remove the impurities.

 How Aquatru Works